 Hydraulic Cement: This is a go-to material for sealing cracks and holes in concrete walls and floors.
 It sets quickly and expands as it cures, making it effective at blocking water.

-Crystalline Technology: Products like CEM-KOTE CW PLUS use this technology to create a barrier within the concrete.
+Crystalline Technology: Use this technology to create a barrier within the concrete.
 When water comes into contact with the treated surface, it activates the material to form crystals that fill the cracks and pores, essentially sealing the concrete from within.
 This method is particularly useful for dealing with hydrostatic pressure and ensuring long-term waterproofing.
+Mostly vertical surfaces.

-Driveways face constant exposure to weather, vehicle traffic, and potentially harmful chemicals.
+Driveways are constantly exposed to weather, vehicle traffic, and potentially harmful chemicals.
 Proper sealing can extend the life of your driveway and keep it looking new.

-Water-based Sealer: These sealers are easy to apply and environmentally friendly.
+Water-Based Acrylic Sealer: These sealers are easy to apply and environmentally friendly.
 They penetrate the concrete surface to provide a protective barrier against water, oil, and other contaminants.
 They are ideal for quick applications and offer good protection for moderate traffic areas.
+They will not change the appearance of the concrete—imperfections and stains will remain.

 Patios and decks are exposed to the elements and require effective waterproofing to maintain their appearance and functionality.